Death With Dignity in Minnesota

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states that allow terminally ill patients to receive aid in dying.

-Death With Dignity, Medical Aid in Dying, Assisted Suicide, Right to Die: What's In a Name?
+Death With Dignity, Medical Aid in Dying, Assisted Suicide, Right to Die: What's the Difference?

 "Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
-In fact, Minnesota's proposed law states that terminating one's life under the law is not suicide.
+In fact, Minnesota's latest bill states that terminating one's life under the law is not suicide.
 (See SF 3215, Section 12 and HF 2998, Section 12.)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" has become a more accepted way to refer to this process.